Health Protection Surveillance Centre: Serosurveillance

 The seroepidemiology unit is a multi-disciplinary team in HPSC and is a co-ordinating centre with overall responsibility for serosurveillance activities in Ireland.
 Its first published report on COVID-19 seroprevalence in Ireland reported that there is no threshold antibody level offering complete protection against infection but higher antibody levels are likely to be associated with a lower probability of infection.

 Training

 HPSC is a training site for the European Programme for Intervention Epidemiology Training (EPIET) and the Faculty of Public Health Medicine, Royal College of Physicians of Ireland.

 COVID-19

 HPSC has been monitoring the COVID-19 pandemic since it was notified by the World Health Organization.
 The general public have been advised by the Irish Government to follow advice from the Health Service Executive (HSE) and the Health Protection Surveillance Centre (HPSC) to protect their health.

 The surveillance of COVID-19 cases in Ireland has been integrated into the existing national Computerised Infectious Disease Reporting (CIDR) system since COVID-19 was made a notifiable disease on 20 February 2020.

 HPSC provides official data to Ireland's COVID-19 datahub.

 HPSC launched their Epidemiology of COVID-19 in Ireland Data Hub in February 2022.
-The Data Hub provides the latest data relating to cases, deaths and outbreaks in Ireland.
+The Data Hub provided the latest data relating to cases, deaths and outbreaks in Ireland.
+The COVID-19 hub was replaced in December 2023 by a new Respiratory Virus Notification Data Hub.
+This hub provides the latest data for COVID-19, influenza and RSV cases in Ireland.
+The hub also includes data on hospitalised cases, ICU cases, deaths and outbreaks in Ireland.